TheCrypted/STAT-4830-project-base/docs/development_log.md

    - Standardizing data formats, handling missing values, and feature encoding should be our next priorities.

 ### **2. Exploring Alternative Approaches**
-   - While A\* provided a structured approach, it’s important to consider **machine learning-based alternatives**, such as a **neural network model**.
+   - While A\* provided a structured approach, it's important to consider **machine learning-based alternatives**, such as a **neural network model**.
    - A neural network could potentially learn patterns in the data that a traditional search algorithm might overlook, leading to better generalization.
    - We need to test different architectures, experiment with hyperparameter tuning, and compare neural networks against our A\* model to determine feasibility.

 ### **3. Performance Optimization**
-   - One observation from our implementation was that the A\* algorithm’s efficiency heavily depends on the heuristic function.
+   - One observation from our implementation was that the A\* algorithm's efficiency heavily depends on the heuristic function.
    - Further optimization could include **precomputing heuristic values** or **using more sophisticated heuristics** (e.g., learning-based heuristics).
    - We should analyze time complexity and consider **pruning techniques** to improve runtime performance.